fabiobazurto/CastVideos-chrome-material/README.md

 The demo can be found [here](http://googlecast.github.io/CastVideos-material/).

-This sample showcases the Chromecast polymer elements.
+This sample showcases the UX compliant Chromecast polymer elements.
 The main elements are:

 * cast-video - Handles displaying and controlling the video
-* video-carousel - Carousel displaying video options
-* video-details - Displays the details of current local video
 * cast-controller-bar - Controls the Chromecast when the local media and chromecast media don't match.

+The sub elements are:
+* cast-button - Renders cast button and handles logic related to casting
+* cast-player-bar - Renders the local video player controls and encapsulates the cast button
+* cast-volume - Used to render the volume slider for local and cast controllers.

-All of the elements are tied together using cast.CastManager and core-signals.  cast.CastManager represents the current state of the app.
+All of the elements are tied together using `cast.CastManager` and `core-signals`.  `cast.CastManager` represents the current state of the app.
 Each element then observes the changes in castManager to determine how it should act.  core-signals enables pubsub functionality for events such as play, pause, seek etc.

-Since all of the rendering is databound, this sample also supports multiple clients connected at the same time.
-Multiple clients can cast and control media.
+Since all of the rendering is databound, this sample also supports multiple casting clients connected at the same time.
+Multiple users can control the casting media and have it sync between players.

 Each of the elements can be used independently, the only requirement is the chromecast-button.

 The Polymer elements are meant to be a simple wrapper for Chromecast API.
 Instead of integrating and rendering everything your self, you can leverage the elements to handle most of the complexity.

 ##Requirements